 What to include in your business plan

-Your business plan answers the questions banks and investors ask—but more importantly, it forces you to think through what you're actually building.
+Writing down your business plan forces you to think through what you're actually building:

 Services and pricing: What are you cleaning and what are you charging?
 Be specific.
 "House cleaning" isn't a service.
 "Standard 3-bedroom house cleaning including kitchen, bathrooms, and common areas" is.